jbloomlab/barcoded_flu_pdmH1N1/README.md

 Single-cell sequencing of barcoded pdmH1N1 influenza virus; David Bacsik and Jesse Bloom.

 ## Summary of workflow and results
+The workflow for this project has two main steps.
+First, the Snakemake pipeline is run which takes raw sequencing data as input and generates a CSV containing information about viral transcription and progeny production in single influenza-infected cells.
+Then, the `final_analysis.py.ipynb` is run manually to visualize the results.

-For a summary, see the `report.html` file that is placed in the `./results/` subdirectory.
+For a summary of the Snakemake pipeline, see the `report.html` file that is placed in the `./results/` subdirectory.

 ## Organization of repository
 This repository is organized as followed (based loosely on [this example snakemake repository](https://github.com/koesterlab/single-cell-rna-seq)):